Your child and the flu

 - Fruit juices that are diluted by mixing half water and half juice.
 Do not give your child too much fruit or apple juice.

-WILL MY CHILD NEED ANTIVIRALS OR OTHER MEDICATIONS?
+WILL MY CHILD NEED ANTIVIRALS OR OTHER MEDICINES?

 When needed, these medicines work best if started within 48 hours after symptoms begin, if possible.